Eaglescabin/Care-Packages/README.md

 ### Notice
 _I did not contribute in any way to the development of the mod.
 I created this manual because I wanted to contribute to the community.
 In the beginning I had a lot of questions regarding the configuration and after a lot of testing I have put my results on paper.
+A big shout out to Discord member Bhaalgorn for his excellent help with analysis and his contribution to the creation of this manual.
 Hopefully this manual can help others._